docker/docs/desktop/extensions-sdk/guides/oauth2-flow.md

 You can get the authorization code from the extension UI by listing `docker-desktop://dashboard/extension-tab?extensionId=awesome/my-extension` as the `redirect_uri` in the OAuth app you're using and concatenating the authorization code as a query parameter.
 The extension UI code will then be able to read the corresponding code query-param.

+> **Important**
-> Note
+>
-> using this feature requires the extension SDK 0.3.3 in Docker Desktop.
+> Using this feature requires the extension SDK 0.3.3 in Docker Desktop.
 You need to ensure that the required SDK version for your extension set with `com.docker.desktop.extension.api.version` in [image labels](../extensions/labels.md) is higher than 0.3.3.
 {: .important}

 #### Authorization